JeetendraMahto/HumanActivityRecognistionHealthAuthoritySCSGroupJ/README.md

 •	Admin Panel - functionality with password protected login and management.

-•	MySql is used as Backened.
+•	MySql is used as Backend.

 •	Functionalities such as Emergency Services for patients(critical fall) , Instant Email services to Relatives, Health Data analysis and Health Data Report sending.